-4.4.3 How to Avoid Global Variables
+4.4.3 Use Modules Instead of Global Variables

 If possible, avoid using global variables, including static class members.
 They are prone to cause several problems.
-First, they are not reset to their initial values (to zero) when you rebuild the simulation in Tkenv/Qtenv, or start another run in Cmdenv.
+First, they are not reset to their initial values (to zero) when you rebuild the simulation in Qtenv, or start another run in Cmdenv.
 This may produce surprising results.
 Second, they prevent you from parallelizing the simulation.
 When using parallel simulation, each partition of the model runs in a separate process, having their own copies of global variables.
 This is usually not what you want.

 The solution is to encapsulate the variables into simple modules as private or protected data members, and expose them via public methods.
 Other modules can then call these public methods to get or set the values.
 Calling methods of other modules will be discussed in section 4.12.
-Examples of such modules are the Blackboard in the Mobility Framework, and InterfaceTable and RoutingTable in the INET Framework.
+Examples of such modules are InterfaceTable and RoutingTable in INET Framework.